Chapman’s peak

 Chapman’s Peak Drive (1940)

 The rocky coastline of Chapman’s Peak (593m) is the southerly extension of the Constantiaberg and is a great hiking spot.
 The road was constructed during the First World War.
-There is a commonly held myth that Italian prisoners of war made Chapman’s Peak Drive.
+There is a myth that Italian prisoners of war made Chapman’s Peak Drive.
 However, during the First World War, the Italians were allies and the road was built with local convict labour and completed in 1922.

 The route starts in Hout Bay and the climb winds steeply up to Chapman’s Point, where you can enjoy stunning views of the sandy beaches down below, the road then reaches lower levels again at Noordhoek.
 Toll fees are paid at the Toll Plaza where administration of the drive takes place and you can also sign up as a Frequent User.
 Public ablutions are available here.
 The history of the mountain pass is interesting and dramatic.